 Every day, parents go through the ritual of getting their kids to eat what is healthy and good while trying to steer them away from what can hinder the growth of their developing bodies.
 Nutritionists work with their clients to make better food choices.
-Are parents and nutritionists trying to be mean and keep what’s good away from children and clients?
-Not at all!
-The opposite is true – they’re trying to give only that which is good.

 But aren’t food laws confined to the Old Testament?

 God says not to eat unclean animals because we would be at risk for health challenges. “‘These are the animals which you may eat among all the animals that are on the earth: Among the animals, whatever divides the hoof, having cloven hooves and chewing the cud—that you may eat” (Lev 11:2-3, NKJV).

 Clean animals have both characteristics.
 A cloven hoof and chew the cud.
 Pigs (swine) have a cloven hoof but do not chew the cud.
 Pork includes any product from swine (porcine) animals.
 God declared them to be unclean and not to be eaten.

 Isn’t the Leviticus 11 diet only for the Jews?